 Benefits of availing Kidney Transplantation in India

-The total fee of kidney transplant in India is one of the lowest internationally, especially when compared to several first-world countries like US, UK, and Germany.
-On a rough estimate, a medical tourist coming to India for a kidney transplant can save up to at least thirty to forty percent of the amount paid elsewhere.
-While the laparoscopic kidney transplant price in India can be around USD 17,500, a patient has to pay around USD 3,00,000 in the US for the same procedure.
-Similarly, the open nephrectomy cost in India can be around USD $4,500, whereas it is about USD 4,50,000 in the US.
+The total fee of a kidney transplant in India is one of the lowest internationally, especially when compared to several first-world countries like US, UK, and Germany.
+On a rough estimate, a medical tourist coming to India for a kidney transplant can save up to at least thirty to forty per cent of the amount paid elsewhere.
+While the laparoscopic kidney transplant price in India starts from USD 13,500, a patient has to pay around USD 3,00,000 in the US for the same procedure.
+Similarly, the open nephrectomy cost in India starts from USD 6,500, whereas it is about USD 4,00,000 in the US.

 - High success rate

-The assurance of high success rates of kidney transplant surgery in India is another factor that attracts the medical travelers from across the world to the country.
+The assurance of high success rates of kidney transplant surgery in India is another factor that attracts medical travellers from across the world to the country.

 - Top kidney transplant hospitals and surgeons

 For quality kidney transplant surgery, the availability of countless premium hospitals in India, fortified with up-to-the-minute tools and technology to aid surgeons to conduct the procedure with extreme brilliance and accuracy, gives foreign patients another sigh of relief.
 Also, India has some of the best kidney transplant surgeons in the world.